Les Diablerets - Ski Area Guide

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Les Diablerets are perfectly feasible.
+There are five Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Les Diablerets are perfectly feasible.
 Sion Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Les Diablerets